mesche-lang/download-mesche/README.md

-# Download Gambit Action
+# Download Mesche Action

-This action downloads builds of [Gambit Scheme](http://gambitscheme.org) from CI runs of the official [Gambit repository](https://github.com/gambit/gambit) so that they can be used in your GitHub Actions workflows.
+This action downloads builds of the [Mesche CLI](https://github.com/mesche-lang/cli) from CI runs of its repository so that they can be used in your GitHub Actions workflows.

-Once the Gambit build has been downloaded, it will be added to `PATH` so that `gsi`, `gsi`, etc can all be invoked without a relative path.
+Once the Mesche build has been downloaded, it will be added to `PATH` so that `mesche` can be invoked without a relative path.

 ## Inputs